Choose Your Target Role

 Why It Matters

-Over 98% of Fortune 500 companies use ATS to screen applications.
+Many large employers use ATS tools to manage and screen applications.
 A resume not optimized for the job description gets filtered out automatically — regardless of qualifications.

 "Python" matters for a Data Scientist.
 "GTM strategy" matters for a Marketing Manager.
 Generic resumes miss the precise vocabulary each role requires.